rabiyamian/DETECT/content/home/publications.md

   # Choose a view for the listings:
   view: citation
   columns: '2'

+# Activate this widget
+active: true

 ---

 {{% callout note %}}
 Quickly discover relevant content by [filtering publications](./publication/).
 {{% /callout %}}

+# Activate this widget
+active: true